kanishka-linux/reminiscence/README.md

              $ gunicorn --max-requests 1000 --workers 2 --thread 10 --timeout 300 --bind 0.0.0.0:8000 reminiscence.wsgi

-    * Install **ngnix** using native package manager of distro and then make adjustments to nginx config files as given below.
+    * Install **nginx** using native package manager of distro and then make adjustments to nginx config files as given below.
 Following is sample configuration.
 Adjust it according to need, but pay special attention to **proxy_read_timeout** and **client_max_body_size** variables.
 Incorrect value of these two variables can make upload from web-interface impractical.

             worker_processes  1;